|

 racing the sunset as we flew east to Kathmandu made for some primo cotton candy skies.

-please be metal free now.
+please be metal free now. thank you.

 Kathmandu: did you know it's monsoon season?